Caleb & Brown

 Meme coins are cryptocurrencies inspired by the social currency of the internet: memes.
 They could be directly inspired by a meme, like the dog-themed projects Dogecoin (DOGE) and Shiba Inu (SHIB).

 Anyone with an internet connection can fabricate and distribute a meme.
 And with the right technical knowledge, anyone can create and distribute a meme coin, too.
-Every so often you’ll find celebrity-inspired coins in the market, like this Will Smith-themed coin.
+A wave of celebrity-inspired or -endorsed coins have come and gone in the market, like this Will Smith-themed coin.

 Meme coins typically have a massive or unlimited supply, which accounts for their comparatively low per-unit price.